Bliss. Strength. Love. Peace.

 Let me first say I am not interested in those get-rich-quick schemes that I have come across in my Facebook and LinkedIn social media accounts.
 Neither am I excited about participating in those popular local promotions like "Shinda MaMilli na Safaricom".
-For as the Book of Proverbs counsels, whoever is eager to get rich will not go unpunished.
+For as the book of Proverbs counsels, whoever is eager to get rich quickly will not go unpunished.
 So I want to get rich from the labour of my mind, heart and hands because, like Abe Lincoln, I now believe a dollar earned is better than a dollar found.

 Now that I have promised to be writing regularly, God-willing, I have decided to up my game by playing with four rules I have set.
 Let me mention them to you.